Case Study: We Buy Houses Stockton Probate

 To make matters worse, 7 years is a long time for a vacant house to sit without heat and air conditioning or any attention whatsoever.
 Houses settle, sheetrock and plaster crack, windows crack or break, dry rot and mold growth and eventually things give way.
 Trees and shrubs grow and once the landscape and parts of the house become one, holes appear, rot accumulates, roofs and ceiling fail and collapse and before you know it the inside and outside create a partnership in an ongoing overture of destruction.

-Next came the county’s code enforcement officer, responding to neighbor complaints, that lead to code violations and fines and finally the county health department posting notices on the house.
+Next came the county’s code enforcement officer, responding to neighbor complaints, that lead to code violations from the City of Stockton and fines and finally the county health department posting notices on the house.
 Next came vandalism from vagrants and squatters.
 The downhill roll of the snowball was gaining speed and growing and Judy could feel the weight crushing every aspect of her life.
 She was scared that she would lose the house and didn’t know where to turn.

 Judy just wanted to sell the house, but it was still in her mother name.
 Then the rude awakening… it is virtually impossible to sell a house without actually owning the house.
 You need to have the title in your name.
 To amplify matters, the estate required a Probate to determine the succession of ownership and that cost money too.
 There was no money.